hashicorp/inclusify/README.md

 Set up the new target branch and temporary branches which will be used in the next steps, and create a PR to update all CI references from `base` to `target`.
 This happens via a simple find and replace within the root files `.goreleaser.y{a}ml`, `.travis.y{a}ml`, and within any files in the root directories `.circleci`, `.teamcity`, `.github`.
 ```
 ./inclusify createBranches
-./inclusify updateCI
+./inclusify updateRefs
 ```

-On success, updateCI will return a pull request URL. **Review the PR carefully, make any required changes, and merge it into the `target` branch before continuing.**
+On success, updateRefs will return a pull request URL. **Review the PR carefully, make any required changes, and merge it into the `target` branch before continuing.**

 Continue with the below commands to update the base branch of any open PR's from `base` to `target`.
 Finally, update the repo's default branch from `base` to `target`.
 If the `base` branch was protected, copy that protection over to `target`.
 ```